 2. Understand your reasons for an intervention

-Are pupils not making enough progress or do you need to also support more able pupils in order to stretch and challenge these particular children?
+- Are pupils not making enough progress or do you need to also support more able pupils in order to stretch and challenge?

-Is it just a short term boost that’s needed for SATs or are you looking for more long-term gains in confidence and attitudes to Maths?
+- Is it just a short term boost that’s needed for SATs or are you looking for more long-term gains in confidence and attitudes towards maths?

 3. Assess your budget or resources for a numeracy intervention

-Many schools use their pupil premium budget for interventions as often it is these children who need the help most.
-65% of the 7000 pupils Third Space is teaching 1-to-1 Maths each week are in receipt of pupil premium to help close their gaps in Maths.
+Many schools use their pupil premium funding for their maths interventions as often it is these children who need the help most.

 4. Do your research into the maths interventions available and which will work in your school

-Talk to other schools, attend teachmeets, maths showcases such as Third Space run or even education company speed dating sessions.
-The great advantage of such local events is that often schools near you will have pupils with similar issues.
+Talk to other schools or attend teachmeets, maths showcases (such as those that Third Space Learning run) or even education speed dating sessions.
+The great advantage of such local events is that often schools near you will have similar contexts and face similar challenges.

-5. Plan up front how you’re going to measure and report on the effectiveness of the intervention
+5. Plan in advance how you’re going to measure and report on the effectiveness of the intervention

 6. Follow best practice to maximise impact of interventions